 There are also countless and unique activities of the Vivosa Ecokids that will make the vacation of the little ones unforgettable.
 There’s the family-friendly Vivosa Kids, a daily program in the mini club for children from 3 to 12 years, a junior club from 13 to 15 years, a scout camp, and a playground in the shade of the pine forest with fun outdoor games, table tennis, and table football.
 Babies can enjoy dance and there are shows dedicated to children.
 In the evenings there is a program of entertainment too and wifi is available in common areas, in guest rooms, and on the beach.

 At Vivosa you can spend time in harmony with the whole family and, while the little ones are engaged in creative workshops or sports tournaments, parents can relax in the Vivosa Spa, take pilates or yoga lessons with the Vivosa Fitness Crew, or simply relax reading a book in the shade of the olive trees.

-The all-inclusive basis at this hotel includes a buffet-style breakfast, lunch and dinner as well as barbecues and themed evening buffets in the main Via Appia Restaurant.
-You will also be able to relax at the Scirocco beach bar and Dolce Vita pool bar which are included as part of your stay.
+The all-inclusive basis at this hotel includes buffet-style breakfast, lunch, and dinner as well as barbecues and themed evening buffets in the main Via Appia Restaurant.
+You will also be able to relax at the Scirocco beach bar and Dolce Vita pool bar which is included as part of your stay.

 2. Belmond Hotel Cipriani, Venice